NeoResearch/nvm-opt/README.md

-# neon-opt: Neo AVM optimizer
+# neo-avm-optimizer: Neo AVM optimizer

+## Rebranded from neon-opt

 *Notice:* this project is experimental is probably quite inefficient, it must be considered as an inspiration for future developers to follow this path of